ChrisTrefts/JavaConnect4Game/README.md

 # Java Connect 4 game
 This is a Connect 4 game made in java.
-It has
+It has text based game play with pvp an and player versus AI capabilities.
+GUI (using javafx) game play with pvp and player versus AI capabilities.
+It also possesses a local server client system which facilitates play between 2 different window clients.